Capitán Sevilla: Release

-Reception and legacy
+Reception

 Capitán Sevilla was met with positive reception from critics across all platforms since its release but proved to be unsuccessful when it was published across Europe.
 Spanish magazine MicroHobby reviewed the ZX Spectrum version, praising its originality, sound, good graphics and controls, as well as the addictive gameplay but criticized the high difficulty level.
 Similarly, Micromanía's José Emilio Barbero reviewed both the MSX and ZX Spectrum versions, commending the addictive gameplay, graphics and originality but criticized its ending sequence.

 MSX Club's Willy Miragall reviewed the MSX version, giving positive remarks to the presentation, visuals, controls, sound design, addictive gameplay and difficulty.
 French magazine Amstar reviewed the Amstrad CPC version, commenting about the action, color palette and sprite animations in a positive light but noted that players "need to be particularly well trained in the handling of the joystick" to successfully progress in Capitán Sevilla.

+Legacy

 Fans have experimented with remaking and porting Capitán Sevilla to other platforms in recent years.
 In 2009, a remake was published under a GPL license for Linux, Macintosh and Microsoft Windows, which was developed over the course of three and a half years by members of ComputerEmuZone Games Studio (CEZ GS) Luis Ventura and Daniel Celemín.
 A demo of an early part of the game was made by Rubén Garcerá Soto for the Virtual Boy in 2010 as part of "Planet Virtual Boy Coding Competition" titled Capitan Sevilla II.
 Another demo of Capitan Sevilla II was released in 2012 by Garcerá Soto at the hobbyist community Planet Virtual Boy.
 The Virtual Boy version is being worked on by members of Planet Virtual Boy alongside Soto under the name Capitan Sevilla 3D, complete with stereoscopic 3D effects.